 We take the high-speed Bérangère chairlift, which gets us even higher but still little more than half-way to the 2250m summit of La Croix.
 We exit the lift onto the upper Liaison Roche-Recoin blue piste, to join the red-graded Schuss des Dames.
 By now visibility is failing as the cloud in the valley has crept higher, but the run is easy to follow as it snakes and swoops around the craggy contours of the mountainside.
 We have a ball in the misty silence, and are tempted to continue all the way down to a pair of draglifts for a haul up to do it all again.
 Or maybe ski Fusée, the run’s blue-graded counterpart.

-In fact, we do neither, instead peeling off before the lowest section onto another useful link-run, the pleasingly-named Traversée du Rat ('Rat-Run'), which fires us onto the red-graded Jardins.
+In fact, we do neither, instead peeling off before the lowest section onto another useful link-run, the pleasingly-named Traversée du Rat (‘Rat-Run’), which fires us onto the red-graded Jardins.
 This long, relatively gentle traverse brings an opportunity to drop down to another high-speed chairlift (Gaboureaux) – take this and you can transfer half-way up the mountain to the Les Amoureux, another high-speed chairlift heading up to La Croix.
-Alternatively you can do as we do and carry on down into Chamrousse 1650.
-The village originally developed around the La Croix cable-car, which from 1953 until it was replaced by a high-capacity gondola lift in 2010, took skiers all the way to the top of the mountain in a single haul.
-The base station is now regarded as something of an historic monument and will be preserved (unlike the top station, which will disappear during an ambitious project to re-landscape the prominent site).
+Alternatively, you can do as we do and carry on down into Chamrousse 1650.
+The village originally developed around the La Croix cable-car, which took skiers all the way to the top of the mountain in a single haul from 1953 until it was replaced by a high-capacity gondola lift in 2010.
+The base station is now regarded as something of an historic monument and is preserved, unlike the top station, which disappeared during re-landscaping of the prominent site.

-After a photo pause we make the left sharp turn and tackle the piste, which falls away steeply before easing slightly at the turn-off point for the Couloir de Casserousse, an epic, black-graded descent (which snow conditions have closed during our visit) to Chamrousse 1400.
-We're now skiing beneath the return chairlift, and as we approach the bottom of the run we're surprised to see ahead of us a large army camp beside a group of snow-covered small lakes.
-In such an inhospitable spot we're genuinely impressed by their hardiness, but waste no time joining the lift and heading back up into the sunlight.
+After a photo pause we make the left sharp turn and tackle Lacs Robert, which falls away steeply before easing slightly at the turn-off point for the Couloir de Casserousse, an epic, black-graded descent to Chamrousse 1400.
+Snow conditions have closed during our visit, but we’re now skiing beneath the return chairlift.
+As we approach the bottom of the run we’re surprised to see ahead of us a large army camp beside a group of snow-covered small lakes.
+It’s a bleak and inhospitable spot and we’re genuinely impressed by the troops’ hardiness, but are happy to be joining the lift and heading back up into the sunlight.

 Burning-off those lunchtime calories…

-After the glacial cold, our relaxed (and later than planned) lunchtime interlude at Les Gaboureaux feels so pleasurable that leaving afterwards requires a major effort of willpower on our part.
-Fortunately it's only a few steps back to the gondola lift.
+After the glacial cold, our relaxed and later than planned lunchtime interlude at Les Gaboureaux feels so pleasurable that leaving afterwards requires a significant degree of willpower.
+Fortunately it’s just a few steps back to the gondola lift.
 At the top that long cruise over towards the apartment has now started to sound like a really good idea, so we schuss off lazily on the well-named Crêtes.
-The blue-graded piste follows a long ridge overlooking more fantastic scenery, before becoming a little steeper for the run down to the top of the Bachat Bouloud chairlift.
+The blue-graded piste follows a long ridge overlooking more fantastic scenery, before steepening a little for the run down to the top of the Bachat Bouloud chairlift.

-From here we see another side of the area's personality, as we cruise in wonder through a landscape whose wild, craggy beauty feels for all the world like that of northern Provence.
-We've had that feeling before, over in the Vercors, but here it's totally unexpected and adds the perfect final touch to an already great day's skiing.
-Minutes later we slip beneath the road bridge connecting Arselle with the neighbouring villages, and know we're almost home.
-Sure enough, we recognise ahead of us the novice area from which we started this morning, and from which a few minutes' walk will take us back to our apartment.
-Whatever we were expecting, Chamrousse has surprised us in many ways, not least by proving that the most enjoyable family skiing isn't always the hardest to get to.
+From here we see another side of the area’s personality, and cruise in wonder through a landscape whose wild, craggy beauty feels for all the world like that of northern Provence.
+We’ve had that feeling before, over at Villard de Lans in the Vercors, but here it’s totally unexpected, adding the perfect final touch to an already great day’s skiing.
+Minutes later we slip beneath the road bridge connecting Arselle with the neighbouring villages, and know we’re almost home.
+Sure enough, we recognise ahead of us the novice area from which we set out this morning, and from which a few minutes’ walk will take us back to our apartment.
+Whatever we were expecting, Chamrousse has surprised us in many ways, not least by proving that the most enjoyable and affordable family skiing isn’t always the hardest to reach.